finnmayhew/The-Revelation-Mission/Sessions/Session2.md

 The crew could go in any number of directions.
 I've written for some options in the following unnumbered sections.

+Something that should definitely happen is that they bring [Habib](../NPCs/Laminites/Habib.md) over to the ship or the gas generator over to Aicha and Habib's in order for Habib to modify their helmets to work without their suits.

 ### Science at the limit

 As you swim (or take the Revelation) upwards, a force that pushes you back down becomes stronger and stronger, until it's nearly impossible to overcome.